 Doing too much of this type of work can also slow down progress in general.
 Recovery methods should only be used to prevent the body from getting into an overtrained state, not simply to recover faster.
 Using recovery methods too often can slow down progress and prevent the body from adapting to the training stimulus.

 As discussed in the video, The Conditioning Blueprint will be released on Tuesday, April 9th.
-As a special bonus, anyone that purhases the DVD within the three days will be getting the next 4 weeks of this conditioning program included with the DVD.
+As a special bonus, anyone that purchases the DVD within the three days will be getting the next 4 weeks of this conditioning program included with the DVD.

 The material covered on the DVD is focused on programming and if you’re interested in learning more about how to write effective conditioning programs, this is definitely going to be a DVD that will help you.